Talk to us 01204 238 046

 Step-By-Step Guide to Writing a Method Statement

 The foundation of an effective method statement begins with thorough research and preparation.
 Before putting pen to paper, take time to carefully review all tender documentation, paying particular attention to specific requirements, evaluation criteria and the client's stated objectives.
-Understanding exactly what the client values will allow you to emphasise the aspects of your approach that will resonate most strongly with evaluators.

 Once you've gained a clear understanding of the requirements, structure your response in a way that makes evaluation straightforward.
 Create a logical flow that mirrors the sequence of the tender questions or project phases.
 This not only demonstrates your organisational skills but also makes it significantly easier for evaluators to find and score the information they're looking for.